Level sets of certain Neumann eigenfunctions under deformation of Lipschitz domains. Application to the Extended Courant Property: A deformation argument

 \section{A deformation argument}

 In this section, we revisit a deformation argument of Jerison and Nadirashvili \cite[Section~2]{JeNa2000}.
 Note that our framework is different: they are interested in antisymmetric eigenfunctions in domains with two orthogonal lines of mirror symmetry; we are interested in symmetric eigenfunctions in domains with the symmetries of an equilateral triangle.
+Because we work with symmetric eigenfunctions, we need an extra assumption (Assumption~\ref{A-jnn-9s}) which is satisfied by the domains used in the proof of Theorem~\ref{T-intro-4}, Section~\ref{S-appl}.
 We also aim at controlling the constants which appear in the analytic inequalities, and at making sure that they are uniform in a large class of domains.
 This aspect is not always taken care of clearly in the literature.